stackblitz/docs/docs/enterprise/installation/quickstart-gcp.md

   - 30902
   - 8080
   - 6443
-- Run the kots intaller command: `curl -sSL https://k8s.kurl.sh/stackblitz | sudo bash`
+- Run the kots intaller command: `curl -sSL https://k8s.kurl.sh/stackblitz | sudo bash`.

 :::warning
 Copy the generated password from the terminal output after installation.
 It's required for accessing the Admin Console and won't be shown again.
 :::

-In the terminal output, look for these two lines:
+In the terminal output, find these two lines:

 ```sh
 Login with password (will not be shown again): xyzabc123
 Kotsadm: http://34.184.141.48:8800
 ```

-You should be able to follow the on screen instructions to port 8800 on your server to configure your instance, add additional nodes, check for updates etc.
+Follow the instructions on the screen to port 8800 on your server to configure your instance, add additional nodes, check for updates, among others.

 ## License registration